This site uses affiliate links, meaning that if you make a purchase through our links, we may earn an affiliate commission.

 The entrance fee to Nishinomaru Garden is 200 yen.
 The opening hours are from 9 am till 5 pm.

 Osaka Castle Park is massive!
 It covers approximately 60,000 square meters (15 acres).

-It consists of a jaw-dropping Tenshukaku – the Main Castle Tower as well as a complex network of moats, turrets, and walls which surround the Main Tower.
+It consists of a jaw-dropping Tenshukaku – the Main Castle Tower as well as a complex network of moats, turrets, and walls that surround the Main Tower.

 Thirteen of the structures around the Main Castle Tower are designated as Important Cultural Assets by the national government.

-Following is the map to help you navigate through the park.
+Following is the map to help you navigate around Osaka Castle Park:

 Tenshukaku - The Main Tower of Osaka Castle